lukasamaree/umai_recommendation/README.md

 # Recipe Recommendation System

-A collaborative filtering-based recommendation system for recipes using Funk SVD matrix factorization.
+Hello!
+As part of the team at UMAI we made a collaborative filtering-based recommendation system for recipes using Funk SVD matrix factorization for the backend of our IOS app.

 ## Features